 - Book accommodation: My advice is to always book your first night’s accommodation before you arrive.
 In fact, I like to book ahead when I’m arriving in any new city or town.
 But at least have your first night booked when you are fresh off the plane, feeling tired and disoriented.
 It just makes things a lot easier and if you don’t like where you’re staying, you can always move, but get your bearings first and then move on.

 - Get picked up: If you’re arriving in a new place for the first time – day or night, it’s probably a good idea to get picked up.
-Almost all hotels and guest houses have a pick-up service (for a small fee) and if not, they will always be able to order you a taxi.
+There are always taxis at the airports, but almost all hotels and guest houses have a pick-up service (for a fee) and if not, they will always be able to order you a taxi.
 Give them your flight details and you can agree the price beforehand.
 If they can’t/won’t – consider staying somewhere else.
 The driver will usually be waiting at the gate with a piece of paper with your name on.
 If for any reason they aren’t there, don’t panic.
 Likelihood is they are just late.
 You will get used to ‘African Time’.
 There will be a number of touts/taxi drivers waiting at the gate.
 They’ll ask your name, but don’t give it out as they will likely tell you they are the person picking you up, even if they aren’t.
 Not that they’ll necessarily try and rip you off, but they want the business.
 If you’re being picked up, wait for that person, they should know your name!
 If you’re worried, find other tourists to hang out with whilst you wait, or find a member of staff who can assist you.
 Have the name, address and telephone number of your accommodation written down.

 Where to Stay